 Present law provides for the Task Force on Textbooks and Instructional Materials charged with the review and analysis of the processes utilized to select and approve textbooks and other instructional materials for use in the public schools.
-Requires the task force to submit a written report of its findings and recommendations to the Senate and House education committees not later than February 1, 2014.
+Requires the task force to submit a written report of its findings and recommendations to the Senate and House education committees not later than Feb.
+1, 2014.
 Further provides that the task force shall terminate on June 30, 2014.

 Proposed law retains present law but extends the existence of the task force until June 30, 2016.
 Requires the task force to meet at least once a year until it terminates to assess the efficiency and effectiveness of the review and adoption process for textbooks and other instructional materials.
-Requires the task force to submit a written report of its findings to the Senate Committee on Education and the House Committee on Education, not later than March first of each year.
+Requires the task force to submit a written report of its findings to the Senate and House education committees not later than March first of each year.